Unlocking the Power of GANs in Non-Autoregressive Text Generation: Model

-The discriminator adopts the output representations from the aligner and the generator ($\mu_{x_i}$ and $r_i$) as input, and identifies whether they are synthetic or not.
+A non-autoregressive generator cannot input previously generated words, so trainable representations are adopted as input.
+The generator then gives output representations $r_i$ in different positions and uses the same linear transformation layer $F_{LT}$ in the aligner to transform these representations back into words.
+The discriminator adopts the output representations from the aligner and the generator ($\mu_{x_i}$ and $r_i$) as input.
 Different from image GANs whose discriminators give a single scaler output for an image, our discriminator gives output for each representation.
 During training, the aligner will be trained first, and its parameters are fixed during the training of the discriminator and the generator.
 The representations given by the generator need not be transformed into words in training process, so the gradients from the discriminator can directly pass through to the generator.

-We use Wasserstein distance~\cite{DBLP:conf/icml/ArjovskyCB17} as the training objective and adopt Lipschitz penalty~\cite{DBLP:conf/iclr/PetzkaFL18} to regularize the discriminator.
-Casual masks are adopted in both the discriminator and the generator to break the possible symmetry in the input.
-The loss functions of the discriminator $L_D$ and the generator $L_G$ are:

-where $\mu_{x_i}$ is obtained by the aligner and $z$ is the latent variable sampled from a pre-defined distribution.

-However, there is still a gap between our basic model and existing autoregressive models.
-To improve its performance, we propose Position Aware Self-Modulation and Dependency Feed Forward Network (Dependency FFN).
+Causal masks are adopted in both the discriminator and the generator to break the possible symmetry in the input.
+We use Wasserstein distance~\citep{DBLP:conf/icml/ArjovskyCB17} as the training objective and adopt Lipschitz penalty~\citep{DBLP:conf/iclr/PetzkaFL18} to regularize the discriminator.
+However, there is still a gap between our basic model and existing autoregressive models and we further propose Position-Aware Self-Modulation and Dependency Feed Forward Network (Dependency FFN) to improve model performance.